Last updated 5th July, 2018

 Author Ben W. Johnson became fascinated by this story and his book Charlie Peace: Murder, Mayhem and the Master of Disguise, brings this intriguing tale onto our bookshelves and into our modern-day kindle devices.
 His style is light and refreshing, producing an engaging book and an interesting read from start to finish.

 Ben Johnson has pieced together the life of Charlie Peace, from his childhood in the 1840’s in Sheffield, England through to his death in the gallows of London in 1879 aged just 47 years old.
 This story reads effortlessly through flowing narrative without any dalliance into distracting detail, simply a focus on the story and on the man who was Charlie Peace.

-While in places descriptions and emotions are added into the narrative to illustrate events, straying a little from a strict historical account of fact, these details are not elaborate and their inclusion takes this narrative up a notch.
+While in places descriptions and emotions are added into the narrative to illustrate events, straying a little from a strictly historical account of facts, these details are not elaborate and their inclusion takes this narrative up a notch.
 Specifically, such details add humanity to this historical figure, his family and those who encountered him, which the reader can relate to and more importantly understand.

 “For the first time in his life, Charlie became unruly….this wasn’t the Charlie Peace that his family and friends knew and loved.
 He was becoming a darker and more threatening individual, turning away from those who sought to help him through his black moods.” – Ben Johnson

 Charlie Peace learned quickly to rely only on himself and not to risk involving others in his criminal activities.
 He also relied on his own unique talents; his ability to dislocate his jaw at will in order to dramatically change his appearance, his intellect to converse on current affairs, art and music and his nerve to hide in plain sight when he was being hunted by the full force of the English police.